jozala/catchit/README.md

 CatchIt
 =======

-Very simple program to shot a photo with your laptop embedded camera every time computer is turned on, waked up or someone is logging in.
+Very simple program to take a photo with your laptop embedded camera every time computer is turned on, waked up or someone is logging in.

 It uses [OpenCV library](http://opencv.org/) and [JavaCV library](https://code.google.com/p/javacv/) to support actions on the camera.